The low down: the best low and non alcoholic drinks for sneaky sobriety

 If you want to enjoy a drink or two without falling off the wagon, here are some alternatives that are just as appetizing as their higher ABV equivalents.

 Perle Blanc de Chavin (left), Torres Natereo Muscat (centre), and Le Petit Chavin Rosé (right)

 Finding low-alcohol wines that aren’t sickeningly sweet can be a challenge, but the Torres Natureo Muscat, 0.5% ABV, is as aromatic as they come – warm, silky and robust, it’s an excellent accompaniment to seafood and rice dishes.

 Those counting the calories should take note of Marks & Spencer’s Sumika range of tipples that promise to be as virtuous as wine can be.
 The elderflower, passionfruit and peach-infused Sauvignon Blanc contains less than a third of the calories of a regular bottle of wine – just 50 calories per 100ml glass.

-For special occasions, Languedoc-Roussillon wine producer Pierre Chavin has a Zéro line, including the excellent Perle Blanc de Chavin – a sparkling, frothy chardonnay – and the fruity Le Petit Chavin Rosé, because nothing says summer quite like sipping a glass of pink wine.
+For special occasions, Languedoc-Roussillon wine producer Pierre Chavin has a Zéro line, including the excellent Perle Blanc de Chavin – a sparkling, frothy chardonnay – perfect for raising a glass with.